TreciaKS/lorde-fansite/README.md

 # Lorde Fansite
-The purpose of this proejct was to put my grid and flex layout, web responsiveness, UI/UX, TypeScript skills from theory into practise
+The purpose of this project was to put my grid and flex layout, web responsiveness, UI/UX, TypeScript skills from theory into practise

 And the perfect way I knew how was to build a fun project that expresses a love for thee famous singer, Lorde.
 I also aimed to practise how to integrate third party authentication tools like Auth0 and how to establish protected routes, conditionally render based on authenticated user.